-- · Bullying, including online bullying and prejudice-based bullying, racialization and/or extremist behaviour - · Child sexual exploitation and trafficking - · The impact of new technologies on sexual behaviour, for example sexting.
+- Bullying, including online bullying and prejudice-based bullying, racialization and/or extremist behaviour - Child sexual exploitation and trafficking - The impact of new technologies on sexual behaviour, for example sexting.

-http://swgfl.org.uk/news/News/E-Safety/Making-Sense-of-the-New-Online-Safety-Standards
+http://swgfl.org.uk/news/News/online-safety/Making-Sense-of-the-New-Online-Safety-Standards

-St Erth School takes online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to St Erth School e-safety policy and the acceptable user policy for staff.
+St Erth school take online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to St Erth School e-safety/online policy and the acceptable user policy for staff.

-6.6.1 Filtering
+6.7.1 Filtering

-St Erth School is adhering to the guidance within the revised KCSIE (September 2016) Annex C and this is reflected within our e-safety policy.
+St Erth school is adhering to the guidance within the revised KCSIE (September 2018) Annex C and this is reflected within our e-safety policy.

-6.7 Domestic Abuse
+6.8 Domestic Abuse